Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Conclusion

 By randomization of time indices and letting $\epsilon_N \to 0$ as $N \to \infty$, we get

-The RHS is maximized when $X_1$ and $X_2$ drawn from i.i.d. distribution over $\mathbb{F}_2^q$ where each each entry of the $q$-bit vector is i.i.d. $\mathrm{Bern}(\frac{1}{2})$.
-This gives us the outer bound as in the statement of the Theorem.
+The RHS is maximized when $X_1$ and $X_2$ are drawn from an i.i.d. distribution over $\mathbb{F}_2^q$, where each entry of the $q$-bit vector is i.i.d. $\mathrm{Bern}(\frac{1}{2})$.
+This gives us the outer bound as in the statement of Lemma~\ref{th:sumcap2}.